How to Approach Your Novel: Thinking about YOUR Process for Big Things

 But highlighting this process, knowing personally how I work, illuminates what I need to do to move forward.

-Consider your process.
+Consider your process for approaching big things.
 How do YOU approach big things?
 Perhaps your process is similar to mine.
 Perhaps it's completely different.
 It doesn't matter what it is at this point.
 What matters is that you identify it and use it as a tool to help you move forward.

 Once you have some examples to work with, look for patterns.
 Is there a logical progression from how you felt at the beginning, middle, and end?
 Are there elements - whether you like them or not - that happen consistently when you tackle big things?
 What is YOUR process for going about things?
 Make a list of the steps that you consistently take.

 Your process may not be a good one.
 I wish I didn't have the "fear" step, but I do.
 Right now, we're not creating a new, better process.
 We're only identifying what you do, what has worked for you in the past.
+We're respecting the process as it is.
 And to do that, you have to be honest, whether you like it or not.

 Look at how you've previously approached your work-in-progress.
 Consider everything you've done up to this point.
 Does it align with how you approach big things?
 Are you on track?